tevintsales/template/warriors-known-as-software-engineers.md

 ---
 layout: essay
 type: essay
-title: What!
-Software..it's evolving!
+title: The Warriors Known as Software Engineers
 date: 2017-08-30
 labels:
   - Software Engineering
 ---

   Technology is alive.
 It is a forever growing beast that we need to be able to tame and use to our advantage.
+It is up to the Software Engineers to battle the beast and create user experiences for the common people.

-## Be me, the level one character...
+## Software in the world
-  Like my favorite Pokemon trainer Red, all I could say was '...'.
-I wanted to create the game of my dreams and have eveyone play it, but "Game Development The Game" isn't that simple.
-I thought I could get by as just a programmer but I was wrong.
-Game development isn't only about being a decent programmer.
-Games consist of artwork, music, storytelling, human-interface interactions, and so much more.
-I couldn't just put all of my skill points into coding.
-I had to branch out and learn more.
+  Whether you realize it or not, software is present in almost everything in the world.
+It could be a part of an actual computer or manufactured by the machinery that utilizes it.

 ## Slowly leveling up
   Instead of just giving up I decided to take it slowly and start smaller.
 I followed many only tutorials to learn different game engines.
 I practiced making music using various programs.
 I tried my hand at doing 2D sprite artwork.